jvm986/h24-assignment/README.md

 # H24 Assignment

-Very work in progress, you can currently spin the server up with:

-    go run main.go api.go services.go types.go
+H24 Assignment is a web app which takes a url and displays information about the document, as per the assignment requirements detailed below.

+Build the docker image

+    docker build -t h24-assignment .

+Run the server on port 8000

+    docker run --rm -p 8000:8000 h24-assignment

 ## Assumptions

 - Inaccessible links need to be tested
-- An ideal solution uses the standard library
 - The link checking is handled by the client to some degree, rather than putting this on the backend and implementing a queuing service like redis
+- An ideal solution only uses the standard library

 ## Limitations